yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/caller-information.md

  Arayan Bilgisi öznitelikleri, bir parametreyi isteğe bağlı hale getirmez.
 Bunun yerine, bağımsız değişken atlandığında geçirilen varsayılan değeri etkilerler.

  Arayan Bilgisi değerleri, derleme zamanında Ara Dile (IL) değişmez değerler olarak verilir.
-Tersine sonuçlar <xref:System.Exception.StackTrace%2A> özelliği için özel durumlar, sonuçlar gizlemeden etkilenmez etkilenmez.
+Unlike the results of the <xref:System.Exception.StackTrace%2A> property for exceptions, the results aren't affected by obfuscation.

  Arayan bilgisini denetlemek veya gizlemek için isteğe bağlı bağımsız değişkenleri açıkça sağlayabilirsiniz.

-### <a name="MEMBERNAMES"></a> Üye adları
+### <a name="MEMBERNAMES"></a> Member Names
- Kullanabileceğiniz `CallerMemberName` üye adı olarak belirtmekten kaçınmak için öznitelik bir `String` çağrılan yöntemin bağımsız değişken.
-Bu tekniği kullanarak, sorundan kaçınmak, **düzenlemeyi yeniden adlandırma** değişmez `String` değerleri.
+ You can use the `CallerMemberName` attribute to avoid specifying the member name as a `String` argument to the called method.
+By using this technique, you avoid the problem that **Rename Refactoring** doesn't change the `String` values.
 Bu, özellikle aşağıdaki görevler için yararlı olur:

 - İzleme ve tanılama yordamlarını kullanma.

-- Uygulama <xref:System.ComponentModel.INotifyPropertyChanged> veri bağlama sırasında arabirim.
+- Implementing the <xref:System.ComponentModel.INotifyPropertyChanged> interface when binding data.
 Bu arabirim, bir nesnenin özelliğinin bağlama denetimine özelliğin değiştirildiğini bildirmesini ve böylece denetimin güncelleştirilmiş bilgileri görüntüleyebilmesini sağlar.
-Olmadan `CallerMemberName` öznitelik, özellik adını değişmez değer olarak belirtmeniz gerekir.
+Without the `CallerMemberName` attribute, you must specify the property name as a literal.

- Aşağıdaki grafik üyesi kullandığınızda döndürülen adlarını gösterir. `CallerMemberName` özniteliği.
+ The following chart shows the member names that are returned when you use the `CallerMemberName` attribute.

 |Çağrının oluştuğu yer|Üye adı sonucu|
 |-------------------------|------------------------|